 And finally, the slow-worm can do something that no snake can do.
 If it is grabbed by the tail, it will reveal why its scientific name is Anguis fragilis (‘brittle eel’) – it can autotomise, or cast off its tail.
 This is caused by sudden muscle contractions creating a fracture at a weak point between vertebrae.
 As the severed tail involuntarily twitches and squirms around, it catches the attention of whatever predator grabbed it, allowing the rest of the slowworm to escape.
 It’s a trick that many lizards, legless or otherwise, have perfected.
-The tail will slowly regrow, and although it’s never as elegant or whip-like as the original, aesthetics are somewhat unimportant in matters of life or death.
+From the stump, a new, cartilaginous tail will grow, and although it’s never as elegant or whip-like as the original, aesthetics are somewhat unimportant in matters of life or death.

 Slow-worms are fairly widespread throughout the UK, favouring humid conditions and shaded areas, such as rough grassland, woodland edges, heathland and gardens.
 Though primarily a burrowing species, they can be seen basking on warm days from March until October, after which they hibernate to escape the coldest months.
 The corners of churchyards are a good place to see this lizard – they like basking on graves and warm heaps of grass cuttings, their coppery skin glinting in the sunshine.
 But many times you don’t even need to leave your garden to see a slow-worm – they can be found while digging a flowerbed or compost heap, or underneath bits of old sheets of corrugated iron.

 This time of year, in August and September, is when slow-worms are usually born.
-I say born because unlike many reptiles, which lay eggs, the female slow-worm retains eggs inside her body until they hatch and so gives birth to live young.
+I say born because unlike many reptiles, which lay eggs, the female slow-worm retains the eggs inside her body until they hatch and so gives birth to live young.
 If these youngsters can somehow avoid being eaten by badgers, adders, hedgehogs, cats and even chickens, they may live to be more than 30 years old – and up to 50 years in captivity.

 In the next British Wildlife of the Week, we’ll be looking at one of the country’s few carnivorous plants – the sundew.